slyval/guidelines/SAP Commerce/Commerce Conventions.md

 #### Services
 A service is an object that is concerned with the execution of business logic or business rules.
 It can utilize other services and DAOs to achieve it's business goals.

  As services are interfaces and implementing classes, the conventions for the same apply.
-Additionally, the names of services interfaces and classes must contain the suffix **Service**
+Additionally, the names of service interfaces and classes must contain the suffix **Service**

 		Example: 	Interface: SaleAreaDeterminationService
 					Implementation: DefaultSalesAreaDeterminationService